 Sensitive sectors stay strictly controlled: telecommunications infrastructure, media and publishing, banking and finance, natural resources extraction, real estate development, and education.
 These sectors affect national security, financial stability, or cultural values—areas where Vietnam maintains tight oversight regardless of reform trends.

-If your target sector remains on the post-reform Negative List, every current restriction still applies.
+If the target sector remains on the post-reform Negative List, every current restriction still applies.
 Ownership caps don’t change.
 Sectoral licensing requirements don’t change.
 The only thing that changes is the list gets shorter.
-MPI will publish the updated Appendix IV by early 2026—monitor MPI’s official investment portal for drafts.
+MPI’s updated Appendix IV reflecting the 38 abolished sectors took effect March 1, 2026.

 The Transition: Dual-Regime Risk

-Between now and February 28, 2026, the current framework under Decree 31/2021/ND-CP Annex I governs.
-All 227 lines require IRC approval from the Ministry of Planning and Investment (MPI) or provincial Department of Planning and Investment (DPI) per Articles 33-35 before you can register your business.
+Before March 1, 2026, the previous framework under Decree 31/2021/ND-CP Annex I governed all conditional sectors.
+All listed sectors required IRC approval from the Ministry of Planning and Investment (MPI) or provincial Department of Finance (formerly Department of Finance (formerly DPI)) per Articles 33-35 before the investor could register the business.

 From March 1, 2026, the new framework applies.
 Investors in abolished sectors register their enterprise first through standard business registration, then notify provincial authorities of investment activities—notification, not approval.
 Timeline drops from 6–8 weeks to roughly 2–4 weeks for deregulated sectors.

-The risk sits in the gap.
-Filing an IRC application now for a sector being abolished wastes 6-8 weeks on a process you won’t need in March 2026.
-But starting operations without IRC in a sector that’s still conditional triggers regulatory violations with penalties under Decree 122/2021/ND-CP.
-Verify your sector classification with MPI’s official portal before committing to either pathway.
+The compliance risk remains relevant for investors mid-process: starting operations without IRC in a sector that is still conditional triggers regulatory violations with penalties under applicable administrative sanction decrees.
+Foreign investors should verify sector classification with MPI’s official portal before committing to either pathway.

 Compliance Pathway: Entering a Conditional Sector

 Stage 1: IRC and Enterprise Registration.
-You obtain both the Investment Registration Certificate and Enterprise Registration Certificate (ERC) through the provincial DPI’s one-stop mechanism.
-The IRC approves your foreign investment.
-The ERC registers your business entity.
-Processing takes 6-8 weeks for standard projects, 30-180 days for complex sectors requiring inter-ministerial review.
-For the complete IRC and ERC procedure, document requirements, and capital verification rules, see the step-by-step foreign company registration guide.
+Obtain both the IRC and ERC through the provincial Department of Finance (formerly DPI)‘s one-stop mechanism.
+Processing takes 6–8 weeks for standard projects, 30–180 days for complex sectors requiring inter-ministerial review.
+For the complete procedure, see the foreign company registration guide.

 Post-2026 Simplified Pathway.
-For the abolished conditional lines, you skip Stage 1’s IRC requirement entirely starting March 1, 2026.
-Register your enterprise, notify provincial authorities, commence operations.
-The timeline compresses to roughly 7-10 business days.
-You still comply with sectoral regulations—food safety standards, labor safety requirements, environmental permits—but the investment approval gate disappears.
-Complete your corporate e-ID registration under Decree 69/2024 for digital compliance early to access government portals from day one.
+For abolished conditional lines, the IRC is no longer required from March 1, 2026.
+Register the enterprise, notify provincial authorities, commence operations—timeline compresses to roughly 7–10 business days.
+Complete corporate e-ID registration early to access government portals from day one.

-When Your Sector Is Conditional: What Comes Next
+When the Sector Is Conditional: What Comes Next

 Retail and Distribution: The Most Common Conditional Sector

 Retail distribution is the conditional license most FDI companies encounter.
-If you’re selling goods directly to Vietnamese consumers—whether through physical stores, e-commerce, or wholesale distribution—you need a trading license on top of your IRC.
+Foreign investors selling goods directly to Vietnamese consumers—whether through physical stores, e-commerce, or wholesale distribution—need a trading license on top of the IRC.
 The economic needs test for second and subsequent retail outlets adds another approval layer that varies by province.

 For trading license requirements, ENT procedures, and retail distribution compliance, see Vietnam trading license requirements for foreign-invested retail and distribution companies.

-Before choosing your entity structure, check whether your conditional sector narrows the options.
+Before choosing an entity structure, check whether the conditional sector narrows the options.
 See LLC vs. JSC vs. representative office vs. branch structures for foreign investors in Vietnam.

 Sector Restrictions Too High?
 Consider EOR as an Alternative